 Donors for salinity

 Over 100 countries of the world cultivate rice which occupies an area of more than 150 million hectares; However, a significant number of these agricultural areas are already or are at risk of becoming salinized in some way (Solis et al., 2020).
 This includes a huge number of hectares in South Asia and Southeast Asia that are climatically appropriate for rice production but are left fallow or have low yields because of saline soils.
 One of the most destructive abiotic stresses on rice is salinity, and salt-affected soils make up about 20% of the paddy rice planting area at the moment.
 For agriculture, soil salinization is a worldwide issue.
-As a result of natural accumulation over long periods of time, it affects 6% of all land on Earth.
+As a result of natural accumulation over long periods, it affects 6% of all land on Earth.
 Agriculture, on the other hand, contributes to secondary salinization: 2% of all dry land is becoming salinized, and over 20% of irrigated soils are impacted, for the most part on account of water system water containing modest quantities of sodium chloride.

-Rice is the most salinity sensitive species among the cereal, where 3 dSm-1 of saltiness is adequate to cause huge yield loss in most developed accessions.
+Rice is the most salinity-sensitive species among the cereal, where 3 dSm-1 of saltiness is adequate to cause huge yield loss in most developed accessions.
 Over 127,000 accessions of cultivated rice and wild relatives have been reported, indicating the widespread availability of numerous rice varieties worldwide (Solis et al., 2020).
 However, only a small number of these naturally occurring accessions have been examined for traits in saline environments.

 Osmotic stress, which is caused by salt in the soil, or ionic stress, which is the harmful effect of Na+ accumulation in plant tissues is the major cause of salinity stress.
 Compared to osmotic stress, the genetics of ionic stress tolerance are much better understood.
-The high affinity potassium transporter (HKT), salt overly sensitive (SOS), and Na+/H+ exchanger (NHX) gene families, among others, were described as being involved in subcellular compartmentalization and reducing Na+ accumulation in shoots.
+The high-affinity potassium transporter (HKT), salt overly sensitive (SOS), and Na+/H+ exchanger (NHX) gene families, among others, were described as being involved in subcellular compartmentalization and reducing Na+ accumulation in shoots.
 HKT individuals are significant determinants of tissue convergence of Na+.
 The most important quantitative trait locus (QTL) for salt accumulation in O. sativa genotypes, is OsHKT1;5 (Menguer, Sperotto and Ricachenevsky, 2017).

 Although O. sativa's salt tolerance has been extensively studied, little is known about O. glaberrima's salt tolerance levels.
 Platten et al. measured the Na+ accumulation in several salt-exposed O. glaberrima lines and discovered a particular gene (OgHKT1;5) that plays a role in regulating Na+ absorption and translocation.
 Several O. sativa cultivars, landraces, and O. glaberrima (AA genome) genotypes were used in a large screening effort to demonstrate a correlation between salinity sensitivity and leaf blade Na+ concentration.
-The OsHKT1;5 genotype was found to be a significant factor in tolerance: Na+ is less translocated to leaves the more active the efflux transporter, which directs the Na+ exclusion from the transpiration stream.
+The OsHKT1;5 genotype was found to be a significant factor in tolerance: Na+ is less translocated to leave the more active the efflux transporter, which directs the Na+ exclusion from the transpiration stream.
 These results indicate that O. glaberrima genotypes could exclude Na+ from shoots using a mechanism independent of OsHKT1;5 (Platten, Egdane and Ismail, 2013).
-Salt resilience is for the most part characterized as the small portion of development under saline circumstances as contrasted and development under non saline conditions.
+Salt resilience is for the most part characterized as the small portion of development under saline circumstances as contrasted and development under non-saline conditions.
 Breeding salt tolerance cultivars using wild species can help in reducing these stresses.
 When an accession of O. glaberrima CG14 which is sensitive to salt, but crossing with the O. sativa line WAB56-104 cultivar resulted in hybrids that were highly salt-resistant (Awala et al., 2010).
-Evaluating for salinity tolerance in O. glaberrima is still needed to be explored as the most promising wild cultivar for interspecific crosses with O. sativa.
+Evaluating for salinity tolerance in O. glaberrima still needs to be explored as the most promising wild cultivar for interspecific crosses with O. sativa.